 That said, if you head further down on Fifth Avenue (so away from Central Park), you would also find your standard high-street brands, such as H&M, Zara and the likes.

 So where are the best shopping places in New York City?

 The thing I really love about shopping in New York is the variety.
 You can get pretty much everything.
 And you can get some really great bargains, if you know where to look.
 Sounds intriguing?

-No matter where in New York you go, there will always be shops around.
+No matter where in New York you go, there will always be plenty of shops around.
 And same as all districts in New York have their own kind of identity, so have the shops there.

 From high-end fashion designers to vintage clothing, handmade and unique pieces to cheap designer bargains, you can find it all in New York City.
 You just need to know where to look.

 Or even better, just keep your eyes open and take in all your surroundings.
 You’ll be amazed what you can find.

 So let me share with you my best shopping places in New York (and please note that my shopping experience usually is a mix of bargain hunting in New York and designer shopping on a budget).